kubeflex-io/Linux-Foundation-Coupons/README.md

 As an official partner of the Linux Foundation, We are excited to share exclusive discount coupons for a variety of training courses and certifications.

-### [Up to 40% OFF] Linux Foundation Prime Day Sale [ Valid from 8th of October 2024 to 9th of October 2024 ]
+### [Up to 40% OFF] Linux Foundation Exclusive Discount

-As part of our partnership with Linux Foundation, you can get 30% off any Linux Foundation certification or a training.
+As part of our partnership with the Linux Foundation, you can get 30% off any Linux Foundation certification or training.

 #### Steps to redeem:
 - [x] Visit [https://lf.kubeflex.io](https://lf.kubeflex.io)